 Incorporate natural elements from the sea into your pool design with limestone coping.
 Limestone is a sedimentary stone formed at the basin of the sea, containing fragments of shell and sea life.
 It is also available in a wide range of colors and styles, including:

 Achieve a truly luxurious look in your pool design with granite coping, which will stand up to even the harsh temperature extremes here in New England.
 As one of the densest stones available, this material is as durable as it is beautiful.
-Whether you want a modern look with our Hispania granite or something lighter like our Phoenicia Buff, you have plenty of options to choose from with CT Stone.
+Whether you want a modern look with our Hispania granite or something lighter like our Phoenicia Buff, you have plenty of options to choose from with Connecticut Stone.

 Natural stone coping is an excellent option for irregular shaped swimming pools.
 That's because this stone option tends to be smaller in size and is thus versatile enough to be installed around curved edges and other areas that may prove challenging for traditional bluestone or granite treads.
 Mosaic coping is available in a number of colors and styles to suit your taste.